Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/RealisticLightingAndShadows/README.md

 # Realistic lighting and shadows
-Show realistic lighting and shadows for the time of day.
+Show realistic lighting and shadows for the specific date and time of day.

 ![](screenshot.png)